Grilstone, Bishop's Nympton: Pollard

 Sir Lewis Pollard (died 1526) later moved to King's Nympton where he purchased the manor which remained the seat of his descendants, the Pollard baronets, until it was sold by Sir Hugh Pollard, 2nd Baronet (1603–1666).
 On his death without a son the baronetcy passed to his younger brother Sir Amyas Pollard, 3rd Baronet (1616–1701), of Abbots Bickington, Devon, who died unmarried and without legitimate male heir, when the baronetcy became extinct.

 Jutsum

 The Jutsum family lived at Grilstone in the 19th century, where Frederick Jutsum kept a well-regarded herd of Red Devon Cattle.

 Passmore

 The Passmore family inherited Grilstone, on the marriage of Edmund Passmore to Lydia Jutsum, heiress of Grilstone.
 Bertha Passmore was the mother of the judge John Widgery, 1st Baron Widgery (1911–1981), Lord Chief Justice of England and Wales (1971–80), whose father's family was from South Molton.

+James

+Grilstone Farm served as the home of John James MBE, up until his death in 2012.
+John notably was the founder of Mole Valley Farmers, and also served as the Chairman of the co-operative for a substantial period of time.
+In addition to his time at MVF, John also spent time in Africa as a Field Director for Band Aid, for which he was awarded his MBE.